pineapple86/API-PTIRK/README.md

 ### Identify

-1.Save your trained models and create and put them in 'best_model'.
+1. Save your trained models and create and put them in 'best_model'.

-2.Run `identification/identification.py` for identification.
+2. Run `identification/identification.py` for identification.